Auginte/scarango/README.md

 * Interacting with ArangoDB via Scarango Actor (reuse open HTTP connection)
 * All operations/actor messages grouped into requests, response and error packages
+* Use strong types for names of Databases and Collections, so currently used names be given implicitly

 Similar projects
 ----------------